mrmhnawaz/Teensy-Kalman-Filter-IMU/README.md

 Setup Instructions
 Connect the MPU6050 sensor to the Teensy microcontroller as per the wiring diagram provided in the documentation.
 Install the necessary libraries (MPU6050) in the Arduino IDE.
-Upload the provided Arduino sketch (Teensy_Kalman_Filter_IMU.ino) to the Teensy board.
+Upload the provided Arduino sketch (Teensy_Kalman_MadgwickFilter_IMU.ino) to the Teensy board.
 Open the serial monitor in the Arduino IDE to view the filtered angle data in real-time.

 Repository Structure